This blog comes from writer, storyteller, educator and “Education for the Soul” Conference keynote speaker, Geoff Mead.

 Transforming your Leadership Story

-On the 18th October at our “Education for the Soul” Conference, Geoff Mead will be exploring deeper into the unique power of story to create meaning and give significance to our individual lives and to our shared experience in his keynote talk.
-As part of this, he’ll discuss the importance of storytelling for educators and leaders, how we can reconnect with our innate capacity for storytelling and delve into some of the stories that have shaped us.
+On the 18th October at our “Education for the Soul” Conference, Geoff Mead explored deeper into the unique power of story to create meaning and give significance to our individual lives and to our shared experience in his keynote talk.
+As part of this, he discussed the importance of storytelling for educators and leaders, how we can reconnect with our innate capacity for storytelling and delve into some of the stories that have shaped us.

 This talk formed a crucial part of the day which centred around the theme of “Creating New Narratives for the School Leaders’ Journey” and was designed to extend the conversation around school leadership, well-being and standards in our schools.